mvolkmann/MyUnixEnv/notes/GoNotes.md

   const [city, zip] = address;
   ```

-  in Go must be written like
+  In Go must be written like:

   ```go
   address := Address{ // assumes an Address type